bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

     "api": "place-my-order-api --port 7070"
   }
 ```
+@highlight 8

-Double check the api is working by running ``npm run api`` and navigating to <a href="http://localhost:7070/restaurants" target="_blank">localhost:7070/restaurants</a>.
+Double check the api is working by running ``npm run api`` and navigating to <a href="http://localhost:7070/restaurants" target="\_blank">localhost:7070/restaurants</a>.
 You should see a JSON list of restaurant data.

 Finally, we'll create a proxy file at the root of our Angular project to access our API for local development purposes.